CharbelLebbous/secure-mail-triage/README.md

 - Guardrails: input validation and limits (body length, attachment count) to prevent pathological inputs from derailing classification.
 - Observability: agents emit structured data and warnings; the aggregator surfaces a rationale list summarizing why risk increased.

-## Quickstart
+## Legacy rule-based demo (optional)
-Run the example script to see the multi-agent pipeline in action:
+Run the example script to see the original rule-based pipeline in action.
+The CLI/UI use the LLM pipeline.

 ```bash
 python example_usage.py